 To underline the importance of the PRNG statistical quality on the neural network training, a recent work from Huk [14] attempted to quantify the potential differences in classification performance of CNNs and MLPs when varying the PRNG.
 They draw the 95% confidence interval for each quality measurement, for different PRNGs.
 The results indicated minor variations in quality associated with different PRNGs, as evidenced by non-overlapping confidence intervals.
 This study shows that the PRNG algorithm used might have an incidence (needing to double the confidence intervals of evaluation metrics) over the quality of the neural network training.
-Koivu et al. [15] also shows a correlation between the statistical quality of a PRNG and the resulting quality of the dropout method applied to the neural network.
-Additional research is necessary to explore various neural network architectures, and assess the impact of PRNG quality on neural network performance, and replicate these results, given the scarcity of literature on this topic.
+Koivu et al. [15] also show a correlation between the statistical quality of a PRNG and the resulting quality of the dropout method applied to the neural network.
+Additional research is necessary to explore various neural network architectures, assess the impact of PRNG quality on neural network performance, and replicate these results, given the scarcity of literature on this topic.
 The quality of the PRNGs used in ML is not well studied, and it would be interesting to investigate.
 Indeed, stochastic processes have become increasingly important in ML over the years due to its efficiency in some cases.
-As a result.
-PRNGs have become indispensable in ML technologies.
+As a result, PRNGs have become indispensable in ML technologies.

-To illustrate the importance of PRNGs in machine learning, we consider multiple stochastic methods such as the Stochastic Gradient Descent (SGD).
-It is a cornerstone optimization algorithm for training models in machine learning and deep learning.
+To illustrate the importance of PRNGs in ML, we consider multiple stochastic methods such as the stochastic gradient descent (SGD).
+It is a cornerstone optimization algorithm for training models in ML and deep learning.
 It operates by using a single or a small batch of training samples to calculate the gradient and update parameters, rather than using the entire training dataset.
-Knowing that the SGD training example order is impacting the convergence rate, accelerated rates were recently obtained by using randomness: permutation of the sample orders with approaches like shuffling once, random reshuffling with or without data echoing ...
-Markov Chain Gradient Descent has also been tested.
-Lu et al. [16] used a quasi-Monte-Carlo method to obtain unprecedented accelerated convergence rates for learning with data augmentation (they also used smart fixed scan-order).
+Lu et al. [16] used a quasi-Monte Carlo method to obtain unprecedented accelerated convergence rates for learning with data augmentation (they also used smart fixed scan order).